jgraph/www.diagrams.net-source/_posts/2021-05-06-sponsorship.md

 author: diagrams.net
 slug: sponsorship
 date: 2021-05-06 11:04:00
-title: diagrams.net sponsorship program
+title: Open Source sponsorship program
 tags: [sponsoring, open source, news]
 categories: [features]
 ---

-Short version - you can now [donate to diagrams.net](https://github.com/sponsors/jgraph)

 Just after the [draw.io extension for VSCode](https://github.com/hediet/vscode-drawio) was released we sponsored the [main developer](https://github.com/hediet) of the project.
 It was a very popular extension and the author received a number of other sponsorships.